NaveenDoddi/swiggy-clone/README.md

     ![alt text](screenshots/signup.png)

 * Customer page
-    * home -> displays food items uploaded by the restraurants, you can also add items to your cart.
+    * Home - The home page showcases food items uploaded by restaurants and customer details, along with static images and informational content to enhance the dashboard experience.
+It features live geolocation tracking to detect the user's location and suggest nearby restaurants accordingly.
+Users can browse through various food options, view restaurant details, and add items to their cart.
+However, a customer account is required to proceed with orders.

         ![alt text](screenshots/home.png)
         ![alt text](screenshots/home2.png)

-    * search -> get the food items based on the customer input.
+    * Search - Allows users to search for food items based on their input and filter items by price and category.

         ![alt text](screenshots/search.png)

-    * support -> consists all basic questions.
+    * Support - Provides answers to frequently asked questions.

         ![alt text](screenshots/help.png)

-    * cart -> displays food items from the cart, apply coupons and complete the order.
+    * Cart -> Displays food items added to the cart, allows users to apply coupons, and complete their orders and maintained every orders histroy for the user.

         ![alt text](screenshots/cart.png)
         ![alt text](screenshots/cart2.png)

 * Restraurant page
-    * home => new food items can be add, and edit and remove items
+    * home - new food items can be add, and edit and remove items
         * add
         * edit
         * remove